-When we abide with a deep understanding of impermanence, we naturally develop a strong sense of gratitude.
-By realizing that nothing lasts forever, we appreciate what we have much more because we never know how long we have it.
+When we abide by a deep understanding of impermanence, we naturally develop a strong sense of gratitude.
+By realizing that nothing lasts forever, we appreciate what we have much more.
+Because we never know how long we have it.
 Our time, health, wealth, and energy are all non-renewable resources with an unknown expiration rate.
-Our family, friends and loved ones, similarly have their own constraints and limitations that are indefinite.
+Our family, friends, and loved ones, similarly have their own constraints and limitations that are indefinite.
 In fact, there is nothing we can state about the future with absolute certainty.
 This is the reality of life we enlighten to when we develop insight into impermanence.

 When we experience moments of stress, anxiety, or anguish, having the insight of impermanence takes a little pressure off the ordeal.
 We understand that similar to all phenomena that has arisen and passed away in the past, this too shall pass.
 It doesn’t mean we can remove ourselves from the experience, but it changes the perception of the experience, and the suffering is consequently lessened.
 If we can carry this attitude into all of life’s struggles and challenges, we will develop a level of resilience over time that makes future obstacles less impeding.